Astrobiomedical/astrobiomedical/README.md

 ## Innovating at the nexus of Software, Space, and Medicine

-### Software Developer and Physicist with experience spanning space mission operations, computational predictive analytics, biophysics, accessibility, fostering entrepreneurial mindset in teams, and more.
+#### Software Developer and Physicist with experience spanning space mission operations, computational predictive analytics, biophysics, accessibility, fostering entrepreneurial mindset in teams, and more.

-### I leverage my multifaceted background to create data-driven, impactful solutions to complex technical challenges on Earth and in Space.
+### **I leverage my multifaceted background to create data-driven, impactful solutions to complex technical challenges on Earth and in Space.**

-### Dedicated to furthering my expertise in Systems Engineering and Human Factors in pursuing long-term goal of pioneering defining innovations in the field of Space Medicine.
+#### Dedicated to furthering my expertise in **Systems Engineering** and **Human** Factors in pursuing long-term goal of leading defining innovations in the field of Space Medicine.

-### Keep in the loop about my work on social media @Astrobiomedical 👩🏻‍💻
+### Keep in the loop about my work on social media **@Astrobiomedical** 👩🏻‍💻

-### ~ 🌱 I’m currently learning Amazon Web Services (AWS) Cloud Computing
+### 🌱 I’m currently learning Amazon Web Services (AWS) Cloud Computing
+### 🔭 I’m currently working on developing and optimize data pipelines for several flagship space missions
+###    On the weekends, building a smart mirror and personal assistant using a Raspberry Pi!
+### 💬 Ask me about Python programming, Space Medicine, and being first-gen in tech

 <!--
 **Astrobiomedical/astrobiomedical** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.